-The Topeka Zoo is hosting a writing and art contest for people of all ages can submit a piece of writing or art that centers on conservation issues happening in the world right now.
+The Topeka Zoo is hosting a writing and art contest!
+People of all ages can submit a piece of writing or work of art that centers on conservation issues happening in the world right now.

 Winners will be announced on Facebook Live earlier in the week.
-There will be a winner for each age category.
-They will be invited to read their story or show their art on Earth Day and will have the option to leave their work on display for Roar and Pour on April 30.
+There will be a winner for each age category for each contest.
+Winners will be invited to read their story or show their art on Earth Day and will have the option to leave their work on display for Roar and Pour on April 29, 2023.

 o Behind-the-scenes tours

 Check Out Previous Winners!

 Write a fictional story or create an art piece raising awareness of any real-life conservation issue (habitat loss, poaching, climate change, threatened and endangered species, and more).

 The writing contest was launched in 2018, so this is our 6th year doing this!
 The story can be from the point-of-view of an animal, person, etc. It does not have to be sad, it just needs to raise awareness of the issues.
 There is no minimum or maximum page requirement, and there can be illustrations included, short stories, comics, etc.

 Created by the zoo's High School EcoClub, the art contest is in its 2nd year!
 You can submit any kind of art (drawing, painting, sculpture, jewelry, photography, etc.) We ask that your art piece not exceed 2x2 feet.

 Age Categories for contests:

 - 3rd-5th grade